Automation basics

 Use a period to reference child elements, e.g. {{issue.key}}.

-For the majority of cases, you can choose a smart value from our reference documentation - learn more about Jira smart values.
+For the majority of cases, you can choose a smart value from our reference documentation:

-If your instance is highly customized, you will need to investigate the REST API to find the right smart value.
-Learn more about finding the smart value for field.
+In Jira Cloud automation, you can also investigate the REST API to find all smart values for an issue.
+Learn more about finding the smart value for a Jira Cloud field.

 To test what a smart value returns:

-The result displays in the audit log, as shown below.
+3. The result displays in the audit log.

 You can apply multiple transformations in one step by chaining your smart functions.

-For example, to print a list of comment authors:
+For example, to print a list of comment authors on a Jira issue:

 To treat items as numbers, use {{#=}} when using a math function.
 For example, to add 100 to an Invoice amount custom field: